tido64/rainbow/README.md

 - [Xcode](https://itunes.apple.com/no/app/xcode/id497799835?mt=12)

 CMake and Ogg Vorbis can be installed through [Homebrew](http://brew.sh/) or [MacPorts](http://www.macports.org/).
-Download SDL source code and extract its content to `rainbow/lib/SDL/`.
 Xcode's Command Line Tools must be installed.
+SDL will be downloaded automatically by the build script.

 ### Windows